×

 When we asked expats and global nomads about the quality of medical care in Jordan, they replied:

 "Jordan has a well-developed healthcare system, with a wide range of medical services available.
 The country has a number of public and private hospitals, clinics, and medical centers that provide quality medical care.
 Jordan also has a number of specialized medical centers that offer specialized treatments and services, such as cardiology, oncology, and orthopedics.
-Additionally, Jordan has a number of pharmacies and medical supply stores that provide a wide range of medications and medical supplies," said one expat living in Jordan.
+Additionally, Jordan has a number of pharmacies and medical supply stores that provide a wide range of medications and medical supplies," commented one expat living in Jordan.

 Are healthcare and health insurance expensive in Jordan?